vijayyande/my-own-ebooks/Cpp_Detailed_QA_Bank_Expanded.md

 **Answer:** Because dereferencing a pointer yields an lvalue, `decltype(*p)` is `int&` under the `decltype` rules.

-## Chapter 3 — Strings, Vectors, and Arrays — More Questions
+## -> 3 — Strings, Vectors, and Arrays — More Questions

 ### Q341.
 What does `string::size_type` represent?